Multiscale Fusion for Abnormality Detection and Localization of Distributed Parameter Systems: Problem description

 \section{Problem description}

-As shown in Fig. \ref{fig:battery_system}, the battery pack system is essential to the BESS.
-The thermal behavior of the battery pack can be represented as a 2D system and characterized by the following partial differential equation (PDE):
+As shown in Fig. \ref{fig:battery_system}, the battery system is composed of many battery packs.
+The thermal behavior of a battery pack can be simplified as a two-dimensional DPS and characterized by the following partial differential equation (PDE):

 subject to the following boundary conditions:

 and the following initial condition:

 incorporating the thermal generation term $u(t)$ and its corresponding spatial distribution function $b(x, y)$ defined as follows: